shan-emacs/emacs-packages-mirrors/melpa/moom-readme.txt

 Now make your dominant hand FREE from your mouse by Moom.

 Install:
- - Get moom.el and moom-font.el from MELPA or Github.
+ - Get moom.el and moom-font.el from MELPA or GitHub.

 Setup:
  - After installing, activate Moom by (moom-mode 1) in your init.el.